Subscribe to our mailing list.

-Often what happens in great bullion bull markets, gold tends to outperform silver in the first few acquisitions phases.
-With silver eventually playing catch-up and outperforming gold in a more speculative environment when the average 'man on the street' and even high net worth investors begin choosing silver over gold in allocations.
+Often what happens in bullion bull markets, gold tends to outperform silver in the beginning acquisitions phases.
+Silver historically plays catch-up and outperforms gold in a more speculative environment, when the average 'man on the street' and even high net worth investors begin choosing silver bullion over gold bullion allocations.

 Look back to the bull markets of both 1980 and 2011 for illustrations of these stated facts.
 And no older-timers, it was not merely the scapegoated Hunt Brothers silver speculations that caused virtually all commodities to multiple in US dollar values many-fold throughout the 1970s.

-Over the last few centuries, the Gold Silver Ratio has been either fixed by powerful government decree, their central banks (e.g. Bank of England, Federal Reserve) or even heavily influenced by commodity futures contract price discovery markets (e.g. from 1974 to today's version of the CME Group's COMEX).
+Over the last few centuries, the Gold-Silver Ratio has gotten either fixed by authoritative government decree, their central banks (e.g., Bank of England, Federal Reserve) or even heavily influenced by commodity futures contract price discovery markets (e.g., from 1974 to today's version of the CME Group's COMEX).

-The Gold Silver Ratio has been as low as 2.5 oz of silver to acquire 1 oz of gold (ancient Egypt) to as high as over 100 oz of silver to acquire 1 oz of gold shortly are the US government forced US citizens to turn in their gold savings.
+The Gold-Silver Ratio has been as low as 2.5 oz of silver to acquire 1 oz of gold (ancient Egypt).
+The Gold-Silver Ratio has gotten as high as over 100 oz of silver to buy 1 oz of gold in the 1930s as the US government forced US citizens to turn in their gold coin savings.

 Gold Silver Ratio 300 Year Chart